SoftwareAG/c8y-docs/src/documents/guides/apama/actions.md

 ### Access fragments

-Fragments are accessible <span class="inline-comment-marker" data-ref="92345b05-f936-4a56-9864-df27f38246aa">through the params dictionary</span> of most events.
+Fragments are accessible through the params dictionary of most events.
 You can construct an AnyExtractor object to help you extract data from any objects containing multiple sub-fragments and access:

 *   <span style="color: rgb(0,0,0);">action getInteger(string path) returns integer</span>